aaerofeev/ozzo-validation/README.md

 	err := a.Validate()
 	fmt.Println(err)
 	// Output:
-	// Street: the length must be between 5 and 50; State: must be in a valid format.
+	// Street: the length must be between 5 and 50; State: match.
 }
 ```